akthammomani/Regression-Analysis-Red-Wine-Quality/README.md

 ## Conclusions & next steps:

 #### Conclusions:
-  1. While our most predictively powerful model was **'multiple linear regression'**, this model had explanatory variables that were correlated with one another, which made some redundancy.
+  1. While our most predictively powerful model was **Third Model: 'multiple linear regression'**, this model had explanatory variables that were correlated with one another, which made some redundancy.
-  2. Our most elegant and economical model was rModel4 - it used just a few predictors to get a good result.
+  2. Our most elegant and economical model was **Fourth Model: 'Avoiding Redundancy'** - it used just a few predictors to get a good result.

   ![Model4](https://user-images.githubusercontent.com/67468718/104470453-93d67100-556e-11eb-91ff-56d3463e7d39.JPG)